 Cyberbullying is a form of harassment that involves the use of the Internet or texting to spread negative rumors about someone, make fun of them, or send any type of threat.
 Cyberbullying can happen on social media sites or via email or text message.
 Children are commonly both victims and perpetrators of cyberbullying.
 Children who are suddenly afraid to go online or go to school may act this way because they are victims of cyberbullying.

 Parents and children can respond to this by recording as much information about prior interactions as possible and blocking the offender.
 In addition, it will be necessary to contact the bully's parents or, if that doesn't work, talk to the school, ISP, or phone service provider, depending on the medium in which the bullying has occurred.
+If the bully is attempting to push someone to do drugs such as marijuana, contact a marijuana defense lawyer for advise.
 When threats are involved, contact law enforcement right away.
 Always instruct children to never send sexually explicit messages or pictures, which is illegal and can significantly raise the risk of becoming a victim of cyberbullying.

 - What Is Cyberbullying?